 Research

 I am interested in understanding how galaxies grow and evolve.
 My research program focuses on galaxy evolution in the context of their surroundings, ranging from low-mass satellite galaxies in the low-redshift universe to massive galaxies residing in enormous clusters.
-By using wide-area astronomical surveys, and simulation data, targeted multi-wavelength observations, and machine learning (ML) techniques, we can investigate the interplay of galaxies’ internal physical processes and environmental effects.
+By using wide-area astronomical surveys, and simulation data, targeted multi-wavelength observations, and interpretable machine learning (ML) techniques, we can investigate the interplay of galaxies’ internal physical processes and environmental effects.

 Graph Neural Networks